U.S. abortion rights activists start 'summer of rage' with Saturday protests | Politics

 Democrats, who currently hold the White House and both chambers of Congress, hope that backlash to the Supreme Court decision will carry their party's candidates to victory in congressional elections in November.
 But voters will be weighing abortion rights against other issues such as the soaring prices of food and gas, and they may be skeptical of Democrats' ability to protect abortion access after efforts to pass legislation that would enshrine abortion rights in federal law failed.

+"I vote and this time around I'm telling everyone I know to vote," she said.
+The mood was energetic in downtown Brooklyn on Saturday as thousands of abortion rights supporters readied to cross the Brooklyn Bridge into Manhattan.

+Elizabeth Holtzman, an 80-year-old marcher who represented New York in Congress from 1973-1981, said that the leaked Supreme Court draft opinion "treats women as objects, as less than full human beings."
+"I've been fighting for women's rights for 50 years and I'm not going to give up," she said.

-On Saturday, demonstrators in New York plan to march across the Brooklyn Bridge, while protesters in Washington will meet at the Washington Monument and then head to the Supreme Court.
-Los Angeles protesters planned to meet at City Hall, and a group in Austin was to convene at Texas' state capitol.
+Abortion rights backers in Washington met at the Washington Monument with plans to walk to the Supreme Court.
+In Los Angeles, protesters planned to meet at City Hall, and a group in Austin was to convene at Texas' state capitol.
 In the past week, protesters have gathered outside the homes of Supreme Court Justices Samuel Alito and Brett Kavanaugh, who have voted to overturn Roe v.
 Wade, according to the leaked opinion.

 Justice Clarence Thomas said at a conference in Dallas on Friday that trust within the court was "gone forever" following the leak.
 "When you lose that trust, especially in the institution that I'm in, it changes the institution fundamentally," the conservative justice said.